All Episodes

 That meant that basically the officer was committing a felony as he was pursuing him with his gun and shot it.

-Well, There's one other interesting thing that he said under Georgia law, you're not allowed to fire a taser at anyone running away.
+Under Georgia law, you're not allowed to fire a taser at anyone running away.

 He made another statement that Officer Rolfe was aware that the taser had been fired twice.

-Let me let me follow up by saying this.
+Let me follow up by saying this.

 You have had a lot of experts on your show, a lot of police experts who are going to justify this officer's conduct.

-And let me tell you right now, Georgia State Law is one thing, but that U.S. Supreme Court case that you keep mentioning, the listeners should know Tennessee versus Gardner and Graham versus Connor.
+And let me tell you right now, Georgia state law is one thing, but that U.S. Supreme Court case that you keep mentioning, the listeners should know, Tennessee versus Gardner and Graham versus Connor.

 Those cases control everything, Sean.